ThomasWeiser/elmfire/README.md

                 Task Error QueryId
     unsubscribe : QueryId -> Task Error ()

-Use `subscribe` to start a querying the value(s) at a location.
+Use `subscribe` to start querying the value(s) at a location.
 Query results are reported via running a supplied task.

 The first parameter of `subscribe` is a function used to construct that task from a data message.
 The second parameter is a function used to construct a task that is run when the query gets canceled.